$4.5 million for the family of a woman in a highly confidential wrongful death settlement.

 Unlike a criminal lawsuit involving homicide charges like manslaughter or murder, which can result in a defendant being convicted and receiving a criminal sentence, fault in a wrongful death lawsuit leads solely to the award of money damages.
 If you succeed in a wrongful death lawsuit, the court will order the responsible party to pay a sum of money to you and your family members.
 As discussed in greater detail below, this sum of money can include damages for medical bills, funeral costs, lost income, and loss of emotional support.

-What are the Elements of a Wrongful Death Claim in California?
+What are the Elements of a Wrongful Death Claim?

 In legal terminology, an “element” is an essential building block of a case.
 In order for someone to succeed in a case, the evidence must establish all of the required elements.
 In a wrongful death lawsuit in California, the following elements must be proven.